nicklalone/IGME-689---Assembly_6502/04 - Players, Missiles, and Balls/01 - Player Sprites.md

 One cannot be expected to look at a table for every instruction they use, lest they go mad.
 Many instructions, however, have similar characteristics, and so general rules can be followed in order to estimate the time of each instruction.

 3.1.
 BRANCHING INSTRUCTIONS
+>[!tip] A note about branching instructions to remember.
-Branching instructions like BNE and BCC are easier than they seem.
+>Branching instructions like `BNE` and `BCC` are easier than they seem.
 All branch instructions take two cycles, plus one extra cycle if the branch is taken, plus another extra cycle if said branch crosses the page boundary.

-When writing time-sensitive code, I recommend that branch instructions only be used at or near the end of a loop that begins in STA WSYNC, or in tight loops that are designed to waste a certain number of cycles.
+When writing time-sensitive code, I recommend that branch instructions only be used at or near the end of a loop that begins in `STA WSYNC`, or in tight loops that are designed to waste a certain number of cycles.
 DEY-BNE loops, which are a common way of accomplishing this, will be covered later.

 Let's just say for now that the decision of whether to branch should be generally constant throughout at least the time-sensitive portions of your routine.

 3.2.
 FAST MATH INSTRUCTIONS
 The 6502 has a family of "fast math" opcodes that have similar characteristics, and consequently they have the same cycle counts.
 These fast math opcodes do little more than alter registers or flags using bits from memory.
-This family consists of ADC, AND, BIT, CMP, CPX, CPY, EOR, LDA, LDX, LDY, ORA, and SBC.
+This family consists of `ADC`, `AND`, `BIT`, `CMP`, `CPX, CPY`, `EOR`, `LDA`, `LDX`, `LDY`, `ORA`, and `SBC`.
 Not all of these instructions have all of the following address modes, but these rules apply to whichever modes are available.
-I will use ADC as an example.
+I will use `ADC` as an example.

         ADC #$01        ; +2    Immediate
         ADC $99         ; +3    Zero Page